singlekorn/template-docker/readme.md

 ## Tools

-use `..\launch.sh` in a container directory to quickly build and run it locally.
+use `..\launch.sh -b <tag>` in a container directory to quickly build, run, and remove a docker container.

 ## Tools